uvarc/rc-website/content/post/2025-04-RCExhibition-Awards.md

 ## #1: Mélisse Bonfand-Caldeira

-*Post-Doctoral Student, Departments of Astronomy and Chemistry*
+*Post-Doctoral Fellow, Departments of Astronomy and Chemistry*

 **Poster:** Unlocking the chemistry of stars with high-performance computing